-- Grind cookies in the food processor, add the melted butter and mix until the mixture looks like wet sand.
-Or add already crushed cookies to the bowl with the melted butter and mix with a spoon.
+- Grind cookies in the food processor, add the melted butter, and mix until the mixture looks like wet sand.
+Or mix already crushed cookies in a bowl with the melted butter and mix with a spoon.

 - Put this mixture into the prepared pan and press firmly onto the bottom.

 - Bake for 10 minutes.
 Let cool on a wire rack while making the filling.

 - Don't turn the oven off.

 For the cheese filling:

 - Mix cream cheese in a large bowl until very smooth.
 You can use a handheld mixer or wire whisk.
 If the cheese is at room temperature, mixing them by hand should not be a problem.
 If using a hand held electric mixer, use it only for this part and at the lowest temperature.
 We don't want to incorporate air into the batter.

 - Gradually add sugar and beat until sugar is very well incorporated.

 - Add eggs, in 2 additions, mixing until incorporated and scraping down the sides of the bowl after each addition.
 Be patient and don't be tempted to beat much.

 - Add vanilla, sour cream, and cream, stirring to incorporate.

 - Pour the batter into the prepared pan of choice.

-Bake for 10 minutes at 325°F/165°C, turn the oven down to 275ºF/140*C, and bake for another 35-40 minutes.
+Bake cheesecake for 10 minutes at 325°F/165°C, turn the oven down to 275ºF/140°C and bake for another 35-40 minutes.
 At this point, the cheesecake should jiggle quite a lot in the center.
 This can vary depending on your oven.
 Don't be tempted to bake it longer.
 It will solidify as it cools.